unrival-protocol/documentation/source/whitepaper.rst

 .. image:: static/images/indirect-proof-1.svg

-This means that in order to come into existence, "dog" must satisfy both the animal proof and the mammal proof (in this case, it doesn't have its own proof, which means it is not progenerative):
+This means that in order to be valid, "dog" must satisfy both the animal proof and the mammal proof (in this case, it doesn't have its own proof, which means it is not progenerative):

 .. image:: static/images/indirect-proof-2.svg

 Multiple Inheritance
 ::::::::::::::::::::

+It is possible for an object to declare multiple lines of ancestors.
+For example, a person might be a father, a brother, and a policeman, and each of these things might have their own associated proofs, as well as their respective ancestors.

 Root Proof
 ::::::::::

-The properties of proofs described above are embodied in a single proof, called the **archetypal proof**.
+All proof properties described above are embodied in a single proof, called the **root proof**.

 A Python implementation relying on the `unrival\ :sub:`py`\ <https://github.com/unrival-protocol/unrival_py>`_ package is provided below: